Nuclear Power in Sweden

 SKB applied for a permit to build the Clink encapsulation plant next to CLAB at Oskarshamn in November 2006.
 This will be operated with CLAB, as an integrated facility.
 Encapsulated used fuel will make its last journey from here to the repository at Östhammar.
 In June 2012 an OECD Nuclear Energy Agency review reported to the government that SKB’s whole repository concept was sound and met long-term safety requirements.
 In March 2016 SSM expressed a positive opinion of SKB plans for the integrated CLAB-encapsulation facility.

-SSM plans to submit an opinion on SKB's licence application including encapsulation plant and repository to the Land and Environment Court in Stockholm in 2016.
-SKB will deliver its comprehensive final assessment of the application to the government in 2017.
-SKB plans to start construction of the repository as soon as the government issues a permit, expected sometime in the early 2020s.
+In June 2016 SSM assessed that SKB's licence application including encapsulation plant and Forsmark repository had the potential to comply with its requirements, and recommended to the Land and Environment Court in Stockholm that it should be allowed.
+It will deliver its comprehensive final assessment of the application to the government in 2017 after further safety analysis by SKB, in collaboration with Finland where the concept has been approved.
+SKB plans to start construction of the repository as soon as the government issues a permit, based on assessments of both the SSM and the Land and Environment Court, and expected sometime in the early 2020s.

 The repository will have 12,000 tonnes capacity at 500 metres depth in 1.9 billion year-old granite.
 A 5 km ramp will connect to an eventual 60 km of tunnels over 4 sq km, housing 6000 copper-cast iron canisters containing the used fuel.
 Each 25-tonne canister will hold 2 tonnes of used fuel.
 Bentonite clay would surround each canister to adsorb any leakage.
 The repository concept is known as KBS-3.